Where to Discuss?

 Macro Source

-The macro source can be obtained in this repository:
+The macro source code for this step can be found in this repository:

 Class Diagram

-The structure for data border is very similar with header border.
-With supporting method named apply_data_borders.
-This apply_data_borders required two helpers: set_data_rectangle() and get_data_range().
+The structure for the data border is quite similar to the header border, with a supporting method called _apply_data_borders.
+This method requires two helper functions: __set_data_rectangle() and __get_data_range().

 Class Diagram: Formatting: Simple Configuration: Step 07